 - Cornmeal/corn flour

 I use whole grains (not flours) for preparing a lot of meals and baked goods.
-If you'd like to explore more about what I consider ADVANCED gluten-free baking with whole grains- check out my information on gluten-free Blender Recipes (made from soaked whole grains).
-Check out a selection of my Blender (soaked whole grain) Recipes available here at this site.
+If you'd like to explore more about what I consider ADVANCED gluten-free baking with whole grains- check out my information on gluten-free blender recipes (made from soaked whole grains).
+Check out a selection of my blender recipes available here at this site.

 * What about oats- are they gluten-free or not?

 There is great controversy about whether or not oats are gluten free.
 The abbreviated answer is “yes” and “no”.
 It seems oats are naturally gluten-free, but have often become contaminated, during growing and/or processing, by contact with other grains.
 Some people who are gluten-intolerant find they don’t have any problem with oats, while others find they have a reaction to them.
 It used to be that a person had to test them for themselves, but certified gluten-free oats are becoming more commonly available.
 The only drawback is that they are rather costly.